tulLazy/tulLazy/README.md

 - 👋 Hi, I’m @tulLazy
 - 👀 I’m interested in ...
 Python web3.py, solidity, brownie
 - 🌱 I’m currently learning ... web3.py, solidity, brownie
 - 💞️ I’m looking to collaborate on ...
-Solidity contracts, and also looking for an internship job as a smart contract developer :)
+Solidity contracts, and also looking for an internship job as a smart contract/blockchain developer :)
 - 📫 How to reach me ... aiatullahkazi1704@gmail.com

 <!---